 - Only once approval in principle has been given by Operations Committee are Schools expected to proceed to Operational Approval (see below) and develop detailed programme specifications, module specifications and evidence of consultations (see 3.1.6).

 3.1.2 Operational Approval

 - Operational approval is required for all new and revised programmes and modules.
-There are two categories: major and minor.
+There are two categories: major and minor, with a process for each detailed below.
 Where there is doubt about whether the proposal/change is major or minor, the AD(T) should ask the Chair of CSC to adjudicate.

 - Operational proposals will be considered up to one year following strategic approval.
 Outside that time limit the procedure for strategic approval will need to be repeated.

 - See the Policy for Consulting with Students about Programme and Module Changes for guidance.

 - For Degree Apprenticeships, the two-stage PAP and CSC approval process (detailed below) is replaced with a single-stage approval process, called a Degree Apprenticeships Approval Panel (DAAP).
 Further guidance on this process is available from the Degree Apprenticeship Manager in the Academic Registry.

 - Major proposals/changes require approval by a School Programme Approval Panel (PAP) and by Curriculum Sub-Committee (CSC), using following the guidance available from Section 3 of the Programme Quality Process Documentation.
 The proposal/change should be signed off within the School by the School AD(T) on behalf of CSC following consideration by a School Programme Approval Panel and resolution of any issues identified by the Panel.
 The ADT should then submit the proposal/change to CSC for approval via the Secretary.
 Copies of all major proposals will be circulated via CSC agenda papers to all AD(T)s, who are invited to forward any observations to CSC.